-Metering pumps are essential components in any water treatment system, whether it’s for drinking water, public wastewater, or industrial effluent.
-There are many different kinds of pump technologies, although the two most common types for chemical metering are peristaltic and diaphragm pumps (Figure 1).
-Both types of pumps can often be found in a water treatment system, as each has its own unique benefits and drawbacks.
+Chemical Metering Pumps are essential components in any water treatment system, whether it be for drinking water, public wastewater, or industrial effluent disinfection.
+There are many different pump technologies, although the two most common types for chemical metering are peristaltic and diaphragm pumps (Figure 1).
+Both types of pumps will be found in a water treatment system, and each has its own unique benefits and drawbacks.

 Then there are applications where neither type of pump is an ideal fit.
 Such situations are more common than many realize.
-Thankfully, a multi-diaphragm pump can fit these applications very well.
-Determining which type of pump best fits the situation requires a detailed breakdown of the technologies, their benefits, and their limitations.
+Thankfully, there is multi-diaphragm pump technology which can fit these applications very well.
+Determining which type of pump best suits the situation requires a detailed breakdown of the technologies, their benefits, and their limitations.

 Overview Of Diaphragm And Peristaltic Pumps

-A diaphragm pump uses a flexible membrane connected to a shaft, which creates a separation between compressed air and the fluid.
+A diaphragm pump uses a flexible membrane connected to a shaft, which creates a separation between compressed air and the fluid being pumped.
 A motor connected to a cam alternately pushes and pulls the membrane.
 The inward motion creates a vacuum for suction, while the outward motion creates discharge.

 Diaphragm pumps work well under pressure and handle a range of liquids, although they are ideal for clear, stable chemicals.
 They can run at a variety of pressures and at either low or high flow rates, although with some limitations (see below).

 Depending on the material makeup of the tube, a peristaltic pump can handle more difficult chemicals than a diaphragm pump, such as viscous liquids and liquids with high solids content.
-They also work well for off-gassing chemicals.
+They also work exceptionally well with fluids that off-gas.
 Peristaltic pumps require minimal maintenance — only the tube must be changed occasionally, and there are no valves to clean as in a diaphragm pump.

-Many mid-to-large municipalities run these pumps.
+Many mid-to-large water treatment plants run these pumps.
 A peristaltic pump can be placed at a higher elevation than the water tank, due to its strong suction lift.
 They operate well at low speeds and have a steady flow rate.

 Limitations Of Peristaltic And Diaphragm Pumps